chfritz/turtles_draw/README.md

 # Turtles Draw

-That's what they usually do.
+That's what they usually do -- in the sand.
 Here we'll allow people to watch them do that through live-streaming their paths via meteor to multiple browsers.

+In this version, the user can draw shapes on the web app by clicking a sequence of points that form a closed shape -- the turtle starts its work once the user closes the shape, i.e., click on the starting location again.

 ## Get the Code: